JoakimCarlsson/YALT/README.md

     - 30 VUs for 5 seconds.
     - 15 VUs for 5 seconds.
     - 50 VUs for 5 seconds.
+- Ramp-up and Ramp-down:
+    - Ramp-up: The period during which the number of virtual users (VUs) is gradually increased until it reaches the target.
+    - Ramp-down: The period during which the number of virtual users (VUs) is gradually decreased to zero.
+    - Example: If the stage duration is 100 seconds, with a ramp-up of 20 seconds and a ramp-down of 20 seconds:
+        - The test will ramp up for 20 seconds, gradually increasing the VUs to the target.
+        - Then it will run at the target number of VUs for the stable period of 60 seconds (100s - 20s ramp-up - 20s ramp-down).
+        - Finally, it will ramp down for 20 seconds, gradually decreasing the VUs to zero.

 ### Load Test Function:
 - Defines the actions performed by each virtual user during the test.